-We will use learning teams, at your instructor's discretion, for group exercises during the course.
-The primary team assignment will be a brief simulation exercise linked to the People Express case that we will cover on the last day of the course, tied to the topic of "aligning human resources and business strategy."
-We will describe the simulation in class Thursday, December 2, and then we ask that your learning team meet to run the simulation on a computer in Huntsman Hall before class on Thursday, December 9.
+For the People Express simulation, we will describe the exercise in class Thursday, December 1, and then we ask that your learning team meet to run the simulation on a computer in Huntsman Hall before class on Thursday, December 8.
 We recommend that you plan for the learning team to meet for up to two hours.
 The first 15 to 30 minutes would be given to planning your management of the simulation exercise, and then, once you start the simulation, take no more than 90 minutes to complete it.
-We will ask you to bring the results of the simulation to class on Thursday, December 9th.
+Please bring the results of the simulation to class on Thursday, December 8th.